MarliesJFrancine/SequenceDot/README.md

 ```

 Output plots are written to the output directory, together with summary `.tsv` file.
 Default directory is `/seqdot_results/`.
-Placed in directory where seqdot is run.
+Placed in directory where SequenceDot is run.
 This directory can be defined with `--output-dir`.

 A progress bar is shown in the terminal by default.
 Can be turned off with `--silent`.